GabiUp2/BookClub_local_poc/README.md

 ## 6) Next steps (MVP tasks)
 - [ ] Implement minimal observability stack (Prometheus + Grafana + Loki + Tempo)
   - [x] Send dev logs to Loki - loks from both app and developemnt environement are there
-  - [ ] Send function time execution to metrics to Prometheus
+  - [x] Send function times of execution as metrics to Prometheus
-  - [ ] Optional: send tests execution time as metrics to Prometheus with granularity per test, with labels of files, pytest tags, etc.
+  - [ ] Optional: send tests execution time as metrics to Prometheus with granularity per test, with labels of files, pytest tags, etc. - pushgate?
-  - [ ] Send little traces to Tempo - What's a good small trace to send from the app?
+  - [ ] Send little traces to Tempo - What's a good small trace to send from the app or from server?
-- [ ] Implement basic REST Server, using FastAPI with the following enpoints:
+- [x] Implement basic REST Server, using FastAPI with the following enpoints:
   - `/metrics`
   - `/health`
   - `/ingest`